-CYH plans to continue/embark on a number of projects including:
+CYH plans to continue to:

-- · Investigating whether onsite machinery and plant could operate using plant derived biofuels. - Managing water run-off from vessels, including the use of special matting purchased and disposal of particulate captured. - Reducing water usage / wastage. - Improvements to waste recycling for customers, property owners and staff. - Working towards joining the Royal Yachting Association's Green Blue initiative, whose mission is to promote a sustainable leisure marine sector in the UK.
+- Investigate whether onsite machinery and plant could operate using plant derived biofuels. - Reducing water usage / wastage. - · Improvements to waste recycling for customers, property owners and staff. - Encourage boat owners using CYH facilities not to use soft anti-fouling paint. - Having joined the Royal Yachting Association's Green Blue initiative, (whose mission is to promote a sustainable leisure marine sector in the UK) improving CYH's impact on the environment and advising others of best practice. - Join the Gold Anchor scheme run by The Yacht Harbour Association to maintain high standards of quality and service delivery for customers.